morganstanley/testplan/doc/en/interactive.rst

 control your test environment before and after running tests.
 There are many similar possibilities!

-When Testplan is started in interactive mode, as well as displaying a link to the web UI it will also display a link to view and interact with the API schema, using a generated Swagger UI.
+When Testplan is started in interactive mode with debug logging enabled, as well as displaying a link to the web UI it will also display a link to view and interact with the API schema, using a generated Swagger UI.
 Take a look at the schema if you would like to learn more.

 .. code-block:: bash

-    $ python test_plan.py -i
+    $ python test_plan.py -di
     ...
     Interactive Testplan API is running.
 View the API schema:
         Local: http://localhost:36718/api/v1/interactive/